panther-labs/panther-content-template/README.md

 # panther-content-template
-Panther Config SDK template repo for content modules.
+Panther SDK template repo for content modules.

 ## Setup a new repo